-Bars/nightclubs– These are good targets in the current ATM marketplace and good for ATM placements.
+Bars/nightclubs– These are good targets in the current ATM marketplace.
 Owners of these establishments are looking to lower their credit card costs.
 The easy pitch here to a bar owner is to give them an example of card use.
 A customer walks in, orders a single drink and wants to pay for it with a Credit card.
 The bar owner makes little money on this transaction and he or she knows this.
 The ATM in this establishment can help set minimums and force customers to pay cash for single drink orders.
 Cash payments lower credit card costs and potentially the owners tax burden.

 Cash only- Any cash only restaurant, bar, convenience store or otherwise is an ideal ATM location.